-The notes offered by this prospectus and the related prospectus supplement will be issued in registered form.
+The Class A(2016-6) notes offered by this prospectus will be issued in registered form.
 The notes will be represented by one or more global notes registered in the name of The Depository Trust Company, as depository, or its nominee.
 We refer to each beneficial interest in a global note as a "book-entry note."
-For a description of the special provisions that apply to bookentry notes, see "-Book-Entry Notes" below.
+For a description of the special provisions that apply to book-entry notes, see "Book-Entry Notes."